zdellaert/ZD_Putnam_Lab_Notebook/_posts/2026-04-25-LCM-Protocol.md

    1. 38.4 mL ethanol + 1.6 mL RNAse-free H2O
 4. Post-stain: 100% ethanol, ice-cold
 5. Post-stain: Fresh 100% ethanol, ice-cold

+#### Version 2:

+Test 1: What if i dont do the 100% Ethanol fix at the cryostat + what if more of the OCT is removed before the stain, and also what if we try to remove OCT before the stain

+1. Slide 1/2: At cryostat, don't do 100% ethanol fixation and air dry 1-2 mins before dry ice transfer
+2. Both slides: Stain with slightly altered staining protocol
+3. Morning of LCM: Bring slide up to room temperature, slowly to avoid formation of water condensation inside the container.
+Did the following:
+   1. 30 minutes at -20 ºC
+   2. 30 minutes at 4°C
+   3. 15 minutes at room temp
+4. Remove OCT with ice cold solutions
+   1. 1 min - RNAse-free 75% ethanol
+   2. 45 s - RNAse-free 50% ethanol
+   3. 30 s - RNAse-free 30% ethanol
+   4. **maybe - 30 s RNAse free Water**
+5. Place slide on petri dish; on tube rack over dry ice (not immediately on the dry ice otherwise the 70% ethanol can freeze)
+6. Apply Cresyl violet staining solution (in 100% ethanol) directly with syringe and sterile filter to the section and incubate for 1 minute, swivel gently
+   1. **maybe decrease time??**
+7. Remove stain and dehydrate
+   1. 30 s dips - RNAse-free 75% ethanol
+   2. 30 s - RNAse-free 96% ethanol
+   3. 1 min - 100% ethanol

+Tubes to prepare:
+1. Pre-stain: 75% ethanol, ice-cold
+   1. 30 mL ethanol + 10 mL RNAse-free H2O
+2. Pre-stain: 50% ethanol, ice-cold
+   1. 20 mL ethanol + 20 mL RNAse-free H2O
+3. Pre-stain: 30% ethanol, ice-cold
+   1. 12 mL ethanol + 28 mL RNAse-free H2O
+4. Pre-stain: RNAse-free H2O, ice-cold
+   1. 40 mL RNAse-free H2O
+5. Post-stain: 75% ethanol, ice-cold
+   1. 30 mL ethanol + 10 mL RNAse-free H2O
+6. Post-stain: 96% ethanol, ice-cold
+   1. 38.4 mL ethanol + 1.6 mL RNAse-free H2O
+7. Post-stain: 100% ethanol, ice-cold
+8. Post-stain: Fresh 100% ethanol, ice-cold

 ## LCM